cleajane/sl3MartianProject/README.md

 Generates a modulated signal using QAM
-Generates a carrier signal of a particular frequency Generates a test signal of known frequency, amplitude, and phase Allows user to select the bandwidth for the transmitted signal Displays the transmitted and received signals on display
+Generates a carrier signal of a particular frequency Generates a test signal of known frequency, amplitude, and phase Uses Different Signal to Noise Ratio (SNR) to test the Tx-Rx Model Displays the transmitted and received signals on display Presents the Bit Error Rate for Accuracy